joao-osilva/streamsets-datacollector-training/README.md

   ![fake_log_1](https://i.imgur.com/wTitKrA.png)

-- Execute the script to generate the log:
+- Go to the directory and execute the script to generate the log:

-  `$ python <path>/streamsets-datacollector-training/streamsets/resources/apache-fake-log-gen.py -n 0 -o LOG -p WEB`
+  `streamsets/resources$ python apache-fake-log-gen.py -n 0 -o LOG -p WEB`

   **OBS:** "-n 0" is to generate an infinite log file, "-o LOG" is the output type, "-p WEB" is the file prefix.